meta-legend/flappy-bird/README.md

 cmake --build --preset windows-release
 ```

-The exe lands at `build/windows-release/Flappy Bird.exe`.
+The exe lands at build/windows-release/Flappy Bird.exe.

-**If you have Visual Studio:** After the one-time `setx VCPKG_ROOT` step above,
+**If you have Visual Studio:** After the one-time setx VCPKG_ROOT step above,
 File → Open → Folder and pick the repo.
-VS reads `CMakePresets.json` and
+VS reads CMakePresets.json and
 you can build from the toolbar.

 ### Linux & macOS